 Association with People Who Use Hard Drugs

-The environment users surround themselves in, not the marijuana itself, is more likely to lead people to use harder drugs.
+The environment users surround themselves in is more likely to lead people to use harder drugs.
 One example of this has to do with the fact that marijuana is still illegal to purchase in most states.
 So, people who want to purchase cannabis must get it from an illegal source (5).
 People engaged in the illegal marijuana drug trade may also sell harder drugs, and/or they may be surrounded by others who sell and use harder drugs as well.

 As a result, marijuana users are exposed to harder drugs and the people who use and sell them.
 When marijuana users are in the company of such drugs and people, some of them may choose to try life-threatening substances.
 Without exposure to such individuals, the likelihood of seeking out harder drugs is reduced.
 So, doesn’t it make sense that the legalization of marijuana may reduce the use of these substances since people who purchase marijuana from a dispensary are less likely to encounter such negative environmental factors?